 - Subarachnoid.
 These involve a rupture or leak that causes bleeding in the space between the brain and the tissue that covers the brain.

 Also called a ministroke, a TIA is a short interruption of blood flow to a part of the brain.
 The interruption is brief because the blood clot dissolves quickly on its own.

 TIAs cause traditional stroke-like symptoms, but symptoms typically disappear within 24 hours and don’t cause permanent brain damage.

 Having a TIA increases the risk of an ischemic or hemorrhagic stroke.
-In fact, about 40 percent of people who have a ministroke will have an actual stroke later.
+In fact, about

 It’s estimated that about 14 percent of all strokes occur during sleep, with some people visiting the emergency room after waking up with stroke symptoms.

 People who have strokes while asleep are at risk of death because they’re unable to benefit from treatment early.
 It’s unknown how many people die in their sleep from a stroke each year.